vickyrockstar/My-AI-Assistant_/README.md

-# My Assistant App 🤖
+# My A.I Assistant App 🤖

 An AI-powered assistant built with modern frontend technologies.
 It integrates with APIs (like OpenAI or others) to provide dynamic and intelligent responses, making it a handy personal chatbot or productivity assistant.